niemasd/Epstein-Files/scripts/README.md

 * [`extract_efta.sh`](extract_efta.sh) — Extract EFTA IDs from a given PDF using `pdftotext`
 * [`infer_urls.py`](infer_urls.py) — Infer document URLs that probably exist on the DOJ website given a collection of downloaded PDFs
 * [`missing.py`](missing.py) — Produce a list of document EFTA IDs that are probably missing from a given collection of downloaded PDFs
-    * This script assumes that documents exist with all possible EFTA numbers from 1 to the maximum value in the collection
+    * This script assumes that all positive integers between the minimum and maximum EFTA number of each dataset exists
-    * You should make sure to manually download the single document with the largest EFTA number and include it in your collection
+    * Alternatively, you can use the `--exhaustive` flag to try all positive integers between 1 and the maximum possible EFTA number
+        * This includes EFTA IDs that exist between the end of one dataset and the beginning of the following dataset
 * [`rename.py`](rename.py) — Rename multi-page PDFs from `EFTAXXXXXXXX.pdf` to `EFTAXXXXXXXX_EFTAYYYYYYYY.pdf`
     * `EFTAXXXXXXXX` is the EFTA ID of the first page in the PDF
     * `EFTAYYYYYYYY` is the EFTA ID of the last page in the PDF